coodoing/piconv/README.md

 ======

 ## Intro
-Use `chardet`[^code] to auto detect file encoding format and iconv it to input encoding format even you don't know what the encoding format of the input file.
-You can also get `uchardet`[^code] for more details.
+Use `chardet` to auto detect file encoding format and iconv it to input encoding format even you don't know what the encoding format of the input file.
+You can also get `uchardet` for more details.

 ## Why piconv?